xyproto/zsnes/README.md

 * `python3`, `sdl3`, `pipewire` (or `libao`), and a C compiler like `gcc` or Apple `clang`.
 * `nasm` is only needed for the differential tests in `test/`, which assemble the original Assembly out of git history and compare the C against it.

-Tested on Arch Linux, Fedora and Debian 12 on x86_64, and on macOS on Apple Silicon.
+Tested on Arch Linux, Fedora and Debian 12 on x86_64.

+macOS + Apple Silicon support is under development.

 ### Build